smapiot/piral/src/converters/piral-ng/README.md

 The same issue applies to `styleUrls`, which should be replaced by `styles`.

-If you still need to use `templateUrl` then take a look below at the Webpack config file.
+If you still need to use `templateUrl` (or `styleUrls`) then take a look below at the Webpack config file.
 :::

 If you don't want to inline the `template` then just `require` the contents, e.g.,